t3hbeowulf/tinyllama-docs/docs/itxllama/getting-started/setup-dos.md

 ### Windows 3.1 Tips

 #### Video
-For users with ATI Raedon 9XXX cards, be aware that no drivers were produced that are compatible with these cards natively from ATI.
-The Microsoft provided SVGA are also incompatible with this Raedon cards.
-In order to achieve 256 colors or higher, please consider the project utilizing the [vbesvga](vbesvga.drv) project.
+For users with ATI Radeon 9XXX cards, be aware that no drivers were produced that are compatible with these cards natively from ATI.
+The Microsoft provided SVGA are also incompatible with this Radeon cards.
+In order to achieve 256 colors or higher, please consider the project utilizing the [vbesvga.drv][vbesvga] project.

 #### Sound
 After installing the Windows 3.1 drivers for the Crystal Audio, be sure to set the IRQ to 7 (the drivers default it to 5).
 Do this in the autoexec.bat, as well as the system.ini file.